 Many of us take Pilates classes – mostly in chilly village halls, or sweaty-smelling gym studios.
 Now imagine practising your stretches and tightening your core muscles under the warm Sicilian sunshine… Hard to resist really – this really is one of the best holidays for singles.
 Also, because it’s a holiday, the daily Pilates sessions feel like a pleasure rather than a chore.
 This is one of those travel alone ideas that’s good for mind, body and soul.
 The rest of the time can be filled with swimming laps, eating fresh local food, and visiting unspoiled towns such as Modica and Ragusa.

 4. Photograph castles and seascapes of Puglia

 Puglia is in Italy’s warm south, and offers a photogenic landscape of sea, castles and whitewashed trulli, Puglia’s distinctive conical-shaped dwellings.
 Solo photography holidays, with an expert tutor on hand, mean you can really get to grips with technique and practise shots to your heart’s content.
 As with the whole of Italy, this region is proud of its local food, such as burrata, seafood, orecchiette pasta, and homegrown olives, figs and almonds.
 You’ll get the chance to learn some food photography tips, for sure.
 Otherwise, stunning Baroque towns such as Lecce, or Otranto cathedral’s amazing mosaic floor, and the many twisted old olive groves, will provide plenty of visual inspiration.

-Visit Flavours Holidays for all the above solo holidays, plus more activity holiday ideas for single travellers.
-Flavours never charges single supplements and so their holiday are a firm favourite among those looking for holiday ideas for single travellers.
+Flavours never charge single supplements and so their holidays are a firm favourite among those looking for holiday ideas for single travellers.